YinkaEnoch/sophia-vim-syntax/README.md

 spice things up.
 Follow the steps below to add a syntax highlighting feature for Sophia (aes) in Vim.

-1. Add a file detect type for Sophia files
+1. Add a file detect type for Sophia files using either of the options below:
     - Add a aes.vim file to ftdetect
     ```vim
     " ~/.vim/after/ftdetect/aes.vim